-Our Tower Gardens produce kale for Linda and I year round.
+Our vertical gardens produce kale for Linda and I year round.
 During the growing season they are outdoors.
 During the winter we have two of them inside with grow lights.
 We eat a lot of kale.
 We have it each morning in our breakfast smoothies that we make using Juice Plus Vanilla Complete vegan protein shake mix.
 Susie Heitmann sent me a kale salad recipe that she follows to make a delicious kale salad that is below: Continue reading

 Fresh kale is a bit difficult to chew sufficiently so that our stomachs can digest it and get the full benefit.
 My recipe tells how to overcome this objection.